Liahus3003/cash-trek/README.md

 Manage Categories: Users can manage their transaction categories by adding, editing, or deleting categories, providing flexibility in categorizing their transactions.

 ### Contributing
-If you wish to contribute to Casthtrek, you can follow these steps:
+If you wish to contribute to Cashtrek, you can follow these steps:

-### Fork the Casthtrek repository.
+### Fork the Cashtrek repository.
 Create a new branch for your changes: git checkout -b my-feature-branch Make changes to the codebase.
 Test your changes to ensure they are working correctly.
-Commit your changes: git commit -m "Add my feature" Push your changes to your forked repository: git push origin my-feature-branch Create a pull request to the original Casthtrek repository, explaining your changes and their purpose.
+Commit your changes: git commit -m "Add my feature" Push your changes to your forked repository: git push origin my-feature-branch Create a pull request to the original Cashtrek repository, explaining your changes and their purpose.
-Please refer to the Contributing Guidelines for more details on how to contribute to Casthtrek.
+Please refer to the Contributing Guidelines for more details on how to contribute to Cashtrek.

 ### License
-Casthtrek is released under the MIT License
+Cashtrek is released under the MIT License